flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180215-18-02-16-russia-sanctions.md

     meddling in the 2016 elections.

-    But \***also**\* a long list of other Russian “mischief” every American should know about.
+    But ***also*** a long list of other Russian “mischief” every American should know about.

     Flip For More
   card_citation: Flip For More
 card_2:
-  card_text: "> a\x1CThe Administration is confronting and countering malign Russian cyber activity, including their attempted interference in U.S. elections, destructive cyber-attacks, and intrusions targeting critical infrastructure.a\x1D\n> \n> Treasury Secretary Steven Mnuchin, Press Release Mar.
+  card_text: "> ax1CThe Administration is confronting and countering malign Russian cyber activity, including their attempted interference in U.S. elections, destructive cyber-attacks, and intrusions targeting critical infrastructure.ax1Dn> n> Treasury Secretary Steven Mnuchin, Press Release Mar.
 15, 2018"
   card_citation: ''
 card_3:
-  card_text: "What You Need To Know:  \nNew Sanctions\n--------------------------------------\n\n**Who:** Targets 5 Russian “entities” & 19 Russian individuals.\n\n**Why:** Not only meddling in our elections but major cyber attacks targeting everything from American ground, water & sky a\x14 our power grid, manufacturing facilities, aviation systems & even our nuclear power plants."
+  card_text: "What You Need To Know:  nNew Sanctionsn--------------------------------------nn**Who:** Targets 5 Russian “entities” & 19 Russian individuals.nn**Why:** Not only meddling in our elections but major cyber attacks targeting everything from American ground, water & sky ax14 our power grid, manufacturing facilities, aviation systems & even our nuclear power plants."
   card_citation: ''
 card_4:
   card_text: >-